treolabs/treopim/docs/en/user-guide/associated-products.md

 Here edit the desired fields and click the `Save` button to apply your changes.

-Alternatively, make changes to the desired associated product record in the [quick edit](https://treopim.com/help/views-and-panels#quick-edit-view) pop-up that appears when you select the `Edit` option from the single record actions menu on the "Associated products" panel of the product detail view page.
+Alternatively, make changes to the desired associated product record in the [quick edit](https://treopim.com/help/views-and-panels) pop-up that appears when you select the `Edit` option from the single record actions menu on the `ASSOCIATED PRODUCTS` panel of the product detail view page.

 ## Removing

-To remove the associated product record, select the `Remove` option from the single record actions menu for the appropriate record on the associated products list view page
+To remove the associated product record, select the `Remove` option from the single record actions menu for the appropriate record on the `ASSOCIATED PRODUCTS` panel of the product detail view page

 ![AP removing](../../_assets/associated-products/ap-remove-panel.jpg)

-or on the "Associated products" panel of the product detail view page:
+or on the associated products list view page:

 ![AP removing](../../_assets/associated-products/ap-remove-list.jpg)